saajidAha/youtube-ui-clone/README.md

-# Youtube Homepage UI Clone

-Tools used: HTML, CSS & JavaScript.
+# Tools used: HTML, CSS & JavaScript.